Summary:

 To read the graph, remember you should look only at one curve at the time!

 For example, you want to know the ear frequency perception at loudness*) at 50dB at 100Hz and 10kHz.
-Find the curve that hit 1 kHz at 50 db and then follow the curve to the left 100 Hz gives 18 dB (red area) i.e. the bass requires stronger sound pressure +18db compared to a freqency of 1kHz.
-To right 10 kHz treble +10dB compared to a freqency of 1kHz (red area).
+Find the curve that hit 1 kHz at 50 dB and then follow the curve to the left 100 Hz gives 18 dB (red area) i.e. the bass requires stronger sound pressure +18dB compared to a frequency of 1kHz.
+To right 10 kHz treble +10dB compared to a frequency of 1kHz (red area).

 IMPORTANT!
 Each curve shows the threshold for how weak sound an ear can perceive at a loudness*).
 So frequencies below the curve (red areas) are sounds (frequency) that we cannot perceive at a given loudness*).